drellem2/pogo/README.md

 Goal: Open a file in emacs, then see its repository automatically imported into your favorite IDE.

 ### Installation
-- Build the server using the instructions at  https://github.com/drellem/pogo.
+- Build the server using the instructions above.
 - Open `pogo-mode.el` in emacs and run `M-x package-install-from-buffer`.
 - Add to your `init.el`:
 ```emacs-lisp